GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 > Note: Because the SLS data expiration policy only supports TTL expiration custom cleanup, Guance's practice of reducing the number of timeseries by adjusting the data preservation policy of measurement does not take effect in the SLS exclusive workspace.

-**2.Can I change the data storage area of the exclusive plan of Guance?**
+**2.Can I change the data storage area of the Exclusive Plan of Guance?**

 No, Guance will create Project and Metricstore and Logstore data indexes in the same Region of SLS according to the Region where the user currently selects the open site.
 Unless you re-create a new SLS Exclusive Edition workspace, the data storage Region cannot be changed.
-At present, the exclusive plan of Guance only supports China 1 (Hangzhou) site and China 3 (Zhangjiakou) site.
+At present, the Exclusive Plan of Guance only supports China 1 (Hangzhou) site and China 3 (Zhangjiakou) site.

-- China 1 (Hangzhou) site opens SLS exclusive plan, and the data will be saved in SLS cn-hangzhou Region;
+- China 1 (Hangzhou) site opens SLS Exclusive Plan, and the data will be saved in SLS cn-hangzhou Region;
-- China 3 (Zhangjiakou) site opens SLS exclusive plan, and the data will be saved in SLS cn-zhangjiakou Region;
+- China 3 (Zhangjiakou) site opens SLS Exclusive Plan, and the data will be saved in SLS cn-zhangjiakou Region;

 ### Guance Exclusive Plan Billing

-**1.After opening the exclusive plan of guance, how to charge the log data collected by using Guance collector DataKit?**
+**1.After opening the Exclusive Plan of guance, how to charge the log data collected by using Guance collector DataKit?**

 The log data collected through DataKit is charged according to Guance log charging logic, which can be found in the doc [billing method](../billing/billing-method/index.md).